sameena1415/dimagi-qa/POCs/CypressFormplayerTests/README.md

-# Cypress Automation scripts
+## Cypress Automation scripts

-## Setup test environment
+We explored Cypress to run our Formplayer tests.
+One can find a detailed analysis [here.](https://docs.google.com/document/d/1mdVWQack0X_mdZ-HxkCLrnhArlqk3ZCNmo0eAt-mvLE/edit)

+## Executing the script

+### <ins> Setting up the environment </ins>

 #### install the node_modules
 npm install